nike-clone-sdc-dr-oettenger/justin_proxy/README.md

 ### Installing

-To install dependencies, webpack and seed data:
+To install and run proxy server and concurrent servers:

 ```
 npm install